antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 ![Matching Game UI window](matching-game-ui.jpg)

-You can either watch Scott Hunter and me doing the conversion in this video, or you can follow the step-by-step instructions below.
+You can either watch Scott Hunter and me doing the conversion in the following video, or you can follow the step-by-step instructions below.
 Of course, I won't be holding it against you, if you were to do both.

 ## **Insert video link here!!!**